-(Here is a re-post of a reflection on this 506th anniversary of the generally accepted date for the formal start of the ‘Reformation’, when Luther nailed his 95 theses to the door of the Catholilc Church at Wittenberg.
-The spirit of Luther is still with us today, and must be reckoned with, as it continues to affect very much our own Church)
+(Here is a re-post of a reflection on this ‘All Hallow’s Eve’ anniversary of the generally accepted date for the formal start of the ‘Reformation’, when Luther nailed his 95 theses to the door of the Catholilc Church at Wittenberg on this day in 1517.
+The spirit of Luther is still with us today, and must be reckoned with, as it continues to affect very much our own Church.
+For a fuller treatment of Luther – along with Rousseau and Descartes – and how these three shaped the modern mind, see Jacques Maritain’s masterpiece, The Three Reformers.)

-Today’s 500th anniversary of the ‘Reformation’ is a rather arbitrary one, based on the legend, perhaps apocryphal, that it was on this day in 1517 that Martin Luther defiantly nailed his ’95 theses’, to the door of All Saints’ Church in Wittenberg, on the vigil of its eponymous solemnity.
-The tract, which reads quite innocuously to us today, questioned the practice of indulgences, amongst other things, The young Augustinian monk, who was prone to theatrical displays, may well have thought that his proclamation would be fittingly placed on a church named after those saved souls, most of whom had taken advantage of indulgences, and other Catholic disciplines, to help in their journey to heaven.
+Today’s anniversary of the ‘Reformation’ is a rather arbitrary one, based on the legend, perhaps apocryphal, that it was on this day in 1517 that Martin Luther defiantly nailed his ’95 theses’, to the door of All Saints’ Church in Wittenberg, on the vigil of its eponymous solemnity.
+The tract, which reads quite innocuously to us today, questioned the practice of indulgences, amongst other things, The young Augustinian monk, who was prone to scruples of conscience and theatrical displays of ‘penance’, may well have thought that his proclamation would be fittingly placed on a church named after those saved souls, most of whom had taken advantage of indulgences, and other Catholic disciplines, to help in their journey to heaven.

-We might wax eloquent on indulgences, a doctrine which has since been clarified, but that was ultimately not really the point: Luther ended up rebelling against the whole institutional Church: He rejected the papacy, the notion of a ‘Vicar of Christ’, and a Magisterium under his authority, declaring every man his own spiritual authority in matters spiritual; gone also was the hierarchical and ministerial priesthood, celibacy, the sacrificial and efficacious nature of the Mass, in fact the whole sacramental economy; religious life, the rational basis for the faith, the entire motiva credibilitatis; the requirement for intellectual assent to believe in God and His Christ, the merit gained from works; hence, now it was sola fides, ‘faith alone’ that suffices, with Scripture interpreted by one’s own rather limited lights, along with a purported vague and inchoate guidance of the Holy Spirit.
+We might wax eloquent on indulgences, a doctrine which has since been clarified, but that was ultimately not really the point: Luther ended up rebelling against the whole institutional Church: He rejected the papacy, the notion of a ‘Vicar of Christ’, and a Magisterium under the Pope’s authority.
+Luther declared every man his own spiritual authority in matters spiritual; gone also was the hierarchical and ministerial priesthood, celibacy, the sacrificial and efficacious nature of the Mass, in fact the whole sacramental economy; religious life, the rational basis for the faith, the entire motiva credibilitatis; the requirement for intellectual assent to believe in God and His Christ, the merit gained from works.
+All was now it was sola fides, ‘faith alone’ that suffices, with Scripture interpreted by one’s own rather limited lights, along with a purported vague and inchoate guidance of the Holy Spirit.

 Who was Martin Luther?
 A complex figure, difficult to compartmentalize, Luther was a young law student destined for what might have been a rather ordinary but successful career, when, caught in a violent thunderstorm on July 2, 1505, he made a vow to God, through the intercession of Saint Ann, that he would become a monk if saved from death.